justinyates887/p4e-wordFinders/README.md

 # p4e-wordFinders

-This is text for testing

-This is an exclusive word
+This program allows for you to choose a text file and search for words within that file